nelsonfigueroa/nelson.cloud/content/posts/2020_03_26_ruby_on_rails_route_helpers_vs_paths.md

 draft = false
 +++

+---
+**2021-11-08 update**:
+When I first wrote this post I thought this was a better way of writing links, specially after seeing it done this way in a professional setting.
+However, it may not be best practice.
+It's best to stick with Rails helpers since they're dynamic.
+If routes change, the helpers may not need to be changed at all.
+I found this article that covers best practices better than I can: [Rails URL Helpers Readme](https://learn.co/lessons/rails-url-helpers-readme)

+---

 While learning how to write tests for requests, I came across a different way of writing links in Rails.
 Up until this discovery I've used URL helpers as such:

 ```rb